Historic military survival rations

 modern rations

-Today each county has its own version of an M.R.E which stands for meal ready to eat, but this is the American name and although it varies from country to country they are all different versions of the same thing.
+Today each country has its own version of an M.R.E. which stands for meal ready to eat, but this is the American name and although it varies from country to country they are all different versions of the same thing.
 The condiments included range from Tabasco sauce to toilet paper, with a huge variety of main meal types and sides.
-You can have anything you want in a modern ration pack and armies usually provide a number of meal variations to keep everyone happy.
+You can have anything you want in a modern ration pack and armies usually provide many meal variations to keep everyone happy.
 The most notable item in modern rations would be the flameless ration heater that allows someone to have a hot meal with nothing more than a splash of water.
-Inside the heater, which is nothing more than a plastic bag, there will be a tissue covered in a chemical that reacts with water to create heat.
-With nothing more than a small splash the tissue will heat up enough to make your main meal nice and hot, and the rations that come with a drink bag will allow you to enjoy a hot cup of coffee at the same time.
+Inside the heater, which is just a small rectangular plastic bag, there will be a tissue covered in a chemical that reacts with water to create heat.
+With a small splash of water, the tissue will heat up enough to make your main meal nice and hot, and the rations that come with a drink bag will allow you to enjoy a hot cup of coffee at the same time.